WilliamJardim/CRUD-typescript/README.md

 # CRUD-typescript
-A CRUD made in TypeScript
+A CRUD made in TypeScript and React.js